 Docudrama about the life of Louis XIV nicknamed "the Sun King", the King of France who ran a glamorous court, expanded the borders of France, loved woman and parties and built an incredible palace for himself - the Versailles.

-Jeanne Poisson, the headstrong, ambitious foxy daughter of fishmonger and married to a physician, but witty and erudite, catches the eye and heart of French King Louis XV at a costumed ball.
+Jeanne Poisson, the headstrong, ambitious, witty and erudite, catches the eye and heart of French King Louis XV at a costumed ball.
 She masters the art of seduction well enough to become accepted even by the Queen, corpulent mother of ten.
 As a sensibly chosen Royal 'favorite' mistress she is soon ennobled Marquise of Pompadour to facilitate her introduction at court.
 The immature dauphin (crown prince) proves a bitter and unrelenting enemy, joined by his imposed Saxon bride, and his sister at her deathbed.
 Although friends at court help Pompadour return, her health gives way.
 Written by

 Pretty good introduction to the period and ambiance.

 Jeanne Poisson is perfectly cast.
 It all turns around her, the success or the failure of such a biopic.
 She is expressive, you can see in her expression the different nuances of a real person, not only a character.
 Vincent Perez is a fine king.
 Frivolous and capricious but also moderately intelligent, and a good pillow talker :).
 Both are stunningly beautiful, an enviable couple. Élisabeth is almost as beautiful as the Marquise, but her role is pale.
 The Queen is magnanimous as it should.
 Henriette, the younger daughter, is the best of his family in what regards Jeanne, and also the nicest.